 Redfield is a very small city located in the state of South Dakota.
 With a population of 2,101 people and just one neighborhood, Redfield is the 62nd largest community in South Dakota.
-Redfield has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.
+Much of the housing stock in Redfield was built prior to World War II, making it one of the older and more historic cities in the country.

 Unlike some cities, Redfield isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Redfield are a mix of both white- and blue-collar jobs.
 Overall, Redfield is a city of service providers, construction workers and builders, and professionals.
 There are especially a lot of people living in Redfield who work in healthcare suport services (10.68%), management occupations (8.44%), and healthcare (8.34%).